Naked State art residency

 *Naturism is the practice of complete nudity in a social setting.
 Though nudity is the most obvious aspect of naturism, it is simply a tool to reach closer to a natural state.
 The purpose of naturism is to promote wholesomeness and stability of the human body, mind, and spirit.
 It also promotes wellbeing through complete contact of the body with the natural elements.
 For a full description of naturism, visit BareOaks.ca/index.php/en/about-naturism.

-Bare Oaks Family Naturist Park is a year-round naturist park near Toronto in Canada, where individuals and families experience traditional naturist values in a modern setting.
+Bare Oaks Family Naturist Park is a year-round naturist park near Toronto in Canada, where individuals and families experience traditional naturist values in a rustic, and yet modern, park setting.
 It is nestled among the natural wilderness of the Ontario Greenbelt and Oak Ridges Moraine.
 Its varied landscape includes open spaces, forests, ponds, streams and a small lake.
 Amenities include a store, restaurant, sun deck, TV and sports lounge, outdoor pool, whirlpool, saunas, exercise room, laundromat, and a small common kitchen with microwave and fridge.
-Wireless Internet can be purchased at the front desk.
-The Outback common room will be dedicated as a large shared studio space for the duration of the residency.
+Wireless Internet can be purchased at the front desk (one hour free, every 24 hours).
 There is some wheel chair accessibility.
+Artists stay in a shared cozy cabin or tent camping.
 Bare Oaks is located in East Gwillimbury, under an hour north-east of Toronto.
-For more information visit BareOaks.ca, watch some videos, or take the virtual tour at the bottom of this page.
+For more information visit BareOaks.ca, watch some videos, or take the virtual tour of the park’s 50 acres at the bottom of this page.
+The tour starts at the Outback, the shared work space dedicated to Naked State artists.

 Teresa Ascencao is a multimedia artist whose work toys with social constructs of body language, costume, socially inscribed objects and spaces, and inner corporeal experiences.
 Her current work explores personal struggles with clothing.
 Ascencao graduated with distinction from the University of Toronto’s Honours Fine Art Studio program, and received her MFA from OCAD University specializing in Media Art and Sex-Positive Feminism.
 Her award-winning work has been exhibited in Canada and internationally.
 Ascencao, who also practices naturism, lives and works in Toronto and teaches at OCADU.
 In addition to the Naked State art residency, she is also the Facilitator of the Luminous Bodies art residency at Artscape Gibraltar Point (Toronto Island) and Once Upon Water on Pico island (Azores).
 Ascencao’s work can be viewed at TeresaAscencao.com.